akelman/ggpeps/README.md

 `min-exact`:
 For small systems, we can substitute the Monte Carlo evaluation part in the minimization (just as we did in `eval` mode) with an exact contraction.
-Exact contraction are only available for systems of size 2x2.
+Exact contraction is only available for systems of size 2x2.

 ```
 python manager.py minexact 2 --method BFGS